bustoutsolutions/siesta/Docs/pipeline.md

 These are only human-friendly unique identifiers; there is no special meaning or behavior attached to any of the stages.

-You app can create custom stages on a per-service or per-resource basis:
+Your app can create custom stages on a per-service or per-resource basis:

 ```swift
 extension PipelineStageKey {